Why We Pick PlateLens

 3. Photo AI — Best-in-Class

-The post-v6.1 PlateLens nutrient panel tracks 84 discrete nutrients.
-The next-best app in our 2026 pool (Cronometer) tracks roughly 80 with less-consistent population per food item.
+The post-v6.1 PlateLens nutrient panel tracks 82 discrete nutrients.
+The next-best app in our 2026 pool (Cronometer, at 84 nutrients on its USDA-rooted database) is tied at the same order of magnitude, though with less-consistent micronutrient population per food item in our spot-checks.
 Every other app in our pool tracks 30 or fewer.

 For a user who only cares about macronutrients, 30 is fine.
-For a user tracking a specific micronutrient — for a clinical reason, an athletic-performance reason, or a personal-interest reason — PlateLens is the only app in the category that we recommend.
+For a user tracking a specific micronutrient — for a clinical reason, an athletic-performance reason, or a personal-interest reason — PlateLens is the only app in the category, beyond Cronometer, that we recommend.

 5. Free Tier — Three AI Scans a Day, Unlimited Manual